Omar Little: Season 5

 After the heist, Omar and Renaldo move to San Juan, Puerto Rico.
-Marlo Stanfield has Butchie tortured and executed while failing to learn where Omar is hiding.
+Marlo Stanfield has Butchie tortured and murdered while failing to learn where Omar is hiding.
 Word reaches Omar and he returns to Baltimore to punish those responsible.

 Omar ambushes Slim Charles and confronts him.
 Omar knows that Slim Charles' employer "Proposition Joe" Stewart knew of his connection to Butchie and believes Proposition Joe may have been responsible.
 Slim Charles is able to convince Omar of Proposition Joe's innocence and Omar targets Stanfield.
 Along with Butchie's friend Donnie, Omar decides to go after Stanfield's people as Stanfield himself has gone into hiding.
 Omar targets Monk.

 Stanfield's soldiers spot Omar outside Monk's apartment and bait Omar and Donnie into an ambush.
 Once inside they are attacked by Chris Partlow, Snoop, Michael Lee, and O-Dog.
-During the shootout, O-Dog is wounded in the leg and Donnie killed by a gunshot to the head.
+During the shootout, Omar shoots O-Dog in the leg and Chris shoots Donnie in the head.
 Out of ammunition, Omar is forced to jump from the fourth-story window, breaking his leg in the process.

 He continues his mission around the city in search of Marlo, limping and supporting his weight on a makeshift crutch improvised from a broom.
 He terrorizes and robs many of Marlo's corners and shoots or kills several members of Stanfield's crew including Savino Bratton.
 Instead of keeping the drugs or money for himself, he destroys them each time to show that his motive is vengeance, not profit.
 At the scene of every action, Omar calls out loudly for Marlo to meet him on the streets.

 Kenard follows Omar into a Korean-owned convenience store.
 Omar, seeing the small boy, pays no attention to him.
 Kenard shoots Omar in the side of the head, killing him.
 This is a reference to some of the foreshadowing in Season 3 when Kenard is witnessed by Bunk imitating Omar at the Barksdale stash house shootout.
 News of Omar's death is received with mild amusement and indifference.
 Bunk shows some sympathy, which he brushes aside when he learns Omar was once again "on the hunt".
 McNulty and Lester Freamon react with mere curious interest and instead focus on a list of names found on Omar's body.
 The newspaper makes no mention of the incident for lack of printing space.

 An employee at the morgue believes the identification tag on Omar's body has been switched with that of a white male on the neighboring table and swaps the tags (Omar's ID tag gives his age as 47, which contradicts the previous age given for him, which was 34).
 In the series finale, Michael Lee is seen wielding a shotgun, carrying on with Omar's legacy, while robbing Vinson and shooting him in the leg.

 After Omar's death, the tale of his downfall became glorified.
 The simple murder by a child soon evolves to Omar fending off an army of police or New York gangsters during the finale.